sandoche/Fractional-senior-frontend-coding-challenge/README.md

 Also, I decided to use Tailwind UI, that I recently purchased the license of for a project, to avoid reinventing the wheel and therefore build the website faster.
 If you want to see some code I wrote without any CSS Frameworks I invite you to check my projects on my website — https://www.sandoche.com.

 #### Design & high-level decisions

+When I have to build a website from scratch, I usually try to understand the need and to know who is the targeted user.
+Since these information were not provided and it was stated "If anything above feels unclear, please use your own judgement to make assumptions" I did my own assumptions.

+In order to make something useful, I decided to make a "clutter-free" alternative to coingecko or coinmarketcap, both those websites are full of information everywhere and we can easily loose focus.
+That is why I focused on having a clean and readable interface.
+Also I decided to display in the front page information related to the All time high that we don't usually see and can be interesting for a user.

+I had to make a few other decisions, that I will decribe below.

+##### Search

+It wasn't clear if I should have implemented a search filter on the top 100 or a search using the API.
+The API of Coingecko being pretty fast, I decided to go for the use of it.
+Also it makes the website more future-proof, in case it will be expanded to more than 100 cryptos.

+##### Coin details page

+The requirements said "Create a list of the top 100 coins" I wasn't sure if it was only a "dull list" of coins only or a list similar to coingecko / coinmarket cap that lets you click to see details.
+Because a "dull list" doesn't give much info to the user, I decided to make a simple page, with a few informations and most important: a link to the original website, and a link to the details from coingecko.
+I was intially going for a solution in between: a page for each coin that would redirect to coingecko, but because the effort to make it as a full page was little I went for that.

+##### Async HTTP Requests

+I had to choose between have blocking HTTP requests that are done before the loading of the page, or after.
+I went for queries that comes after the page starts to load in order to gives the feeling of speed to the user.
+Nevertheless I did it in a way the static generation would pre-generate all the pages for better SEO.
+We could imagine that in the future a CRON based generation of the static pages can be done.
+Or to use SSR instead of static pages.

+##### Pagination

+Because it was saying "100 coins", I didn't go for pagination.

+##### State persistance

+I had the option between using a library that handle the state persistance or to code it myself with the local storage.
+Having a previous experience in the past with the library I prefered to do it myself to have more flexibility.

+##### Mockups & Architecture

+I did some low fidelity mockup after taking the decision above, you can see them here: https://github.com/sandoche/Fractional-senior-frontend-coding-challenge/issues/1#issuecomment-1052381901

+I then listed the routes / components, more details here: https://github.com/sandoche/Fractional-senior-frontend-coding-challenge/issues/2#issuecomment-1052389337

+##### Tests

+> Todo